Hiring Household Help- One Way Life Is Better In Mexico

 Having a contract

 As I mentioned earlier, many household help agreements are informal.
-But to save yourself from any problems, you can put things down in writing.
+But to save yourself from any problems, you can make a short written contract.
 That way, you both know where you stand.

 Here’s a contract from the Mexican government for hiring household help.

-Many expats in Mexico manage household helpers with little Spanish.
+Many expats in Mexico manage household help in Mexico with little Spanish.
 So, it’s possible!
 But knowing the language will help you avoid a lot of miscommunications and develop a good relationship with them.

 Further reading: Do I Really Need to Learn Spanish To Live in Mexico?

 The idea of moving to Mexico and starting a new life can become overwhelming.
 And there is a lot of misinformation out there!
 But don’t let it discourage you.
-Our COMPLETE Mexico Relocation Guide has all the information you need to have a better life in Mexico for less!
-Plus, we give you a full directory of recommended contacts that will help make your move to Mexico a lot easier!
+Our COMPLETE Mexico Relocation Guide has all the important basic information for you to make a move to Mexico the right way!

 Mariana Lange